gthompson121/Brunt.Twilight/README.md

   "Lng": "-3.188267",
   // Uri of the sunrise/sunset API
   "TwilightUri": "https://api.sunrise-sunset.org/json?lat={0}&lng={1}&date={2}&formatted=0",
+  // List of Brunt Engine Devices to adjust
+  "Devices": [
+    {
+	  // Device Name
+      "Name": "{DEVICE NAME}",
-  // Position of the blind for sunrise "SunrisePosition": "55",
+	  // Position of the blind for sunrise "SunrisePosition": "0",
-  // Position of the blind for sunset "SunsetPosition": "111"
+	  // Position of the blind for sunset "SunsetPosition": "100"
+    },
+    {
+	   ...
+    }
+  ]
 }
 ```